DPIRD-DMA/MultiClean/README.md

     min_island_size: int = 100,
     connectivity: int = 4,
     max_workers: int | None = None,
+    fill_nan: bool = False
 )
 ```

 - `array`: 2D numpy array of class labels (int or float).
-For float arrays, `NaN` is treated as nodata and will remain `NaN`.
+For float arrays, `NaN` is treated as nodata and will remain `NaN` unless `fill_nan` is set to `True`.
 - `class_values`: Classes to consider.
 If `None`, inferred from `array` (ignores `NaN` for floats).
 An int restricts cleaning to a single class.
 - `smooth_edge_size`: Kernel size (pixels) for morphological opening.
 Use `0` to disable.
 - `min_island_size`: Remove components with area strictly `< min_island_size`.
 Use `1` to keep single pixels.
 - `connectivity`: Pixel connectivity for components, `4` or `8`.
 - `max_workers`: Parallelism for per-class operations (None lets the executor choose).
+- `fill_nan`: If True will fill NAN values from input array with nearest valid value.

 Returns a numpy array matching the input shape.
 Integer inputs return integer outputs.
-Float arrays with `NaN` are supported (treated as nodata and retained as `NaN`).
+Float arrays with `NaN` are supported and can be filled or remain as NAN.

 ## Examples